-- (a) Fixed cost of the capacity is not very high. - (b) Subcontracting is not possible because of secrecy of design and/or quality requirement. - (c) The time required to add capacity is long. - (d) The company cannot afford to miss the delivery, and cannot afford to loose the customer. - (e) There is an economic capacity size below which it is not economical to operate the plant.
+- (a) Fixed cost of the capacity is not very high. - (b) Subcontracting is not possible because of secrecy of design and/or quality requirement. - (c) The time required to add capacity is long. - (d) The company cannot afford to miss the stipulated delivery date and cannot afford to lose the customer. - (e) There is an economic capacity size below which it is not economical to operate the plant.